tailscale/go-mod-archiver/README.md

 code in the future if you really need to. (by syncing back to some old point in time, looking at the SHA-256 of your `go.mod`, and fetching that tag's `vendor` directory)

+## Using

+To use `go-mod-archiver`, see https://github.com/bradfitz/go-mod-archiver-test for:

+* how to depend on this tool: https://github.com/bradfitz/go-mod-archiver-test/blob/main/tools.go (using the trick from https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module)

+* an example GitHub workflow: https://github.com/bradfitz/go-mod-archiver-test/blob/main/.github/workflows/go-mod-archive.yml